weel/android-messaging-tutorial/README.md

 Then, in onServiceConnected, add an instance of the listener:

-    messageService.addMessageClientListener(messageClientListener);
+`messageService.addMessageClientListener(messageClientListener);`

 And in onDestroy, remove the listener:

-    messageService.removeMessageClientListener(messageClientListener);
+`messageService.removeMessageClientListener(messageClientListener);`

-##DISPLAY THE MESSAGES
+##Display the messages

 To display the messages, create a custom list adapter, **MessageAdapter**.
-This will give your app the feel of a "real" messaging app - with messages from you on the left, and messages from the other person on the right.
+This will give your app the feel of a "real" messaging app, with messages from you on the left, and messages from the other person on the right.

     public class MessageAdapter extends BaseAdapter {